 The graduate is able to, independently:

-2.1 analyse a business problem in its context using theories to identify criteria and constraints for the solution space
+2.1 analyse a business problem in its international context using theories to identify criteria and constraints for the solution space

 2.2 design rigorous solutions for business problems, demonstrating entrepreneurial competences in theory-based practice